 To start, Orovo ingredients include DMAE, green tea, alpha-lipoic acid, cayenne pepper, acai, soy, garlic, and wheatgrass.
 It is a superfood supplement that may help support overall health, but the connection to weight-loss is not clear.

-Orovo is made by a company of the same name, but we weren’t able to locate an official website, so we’ve no idea when it was released.
-You can buy the detox on Amazon, but availability is limited.
-We like the superfood ingredients and reports of side effects are minimal, but read on…
+A company makes Orovo of the same name, but we couldn’t locate an official website, so we’ve no idea when it was released.
+We like the superfood ingredients, and reports of side effects are minimal, but read on…

 Ingredients – “Nothing Special”